 In the above two extracts, the poet says that now she is out of the critic’s influence, her opinion is no longer influenced by his views.
 The poet is now looking at these artists’ work with a more observant attitude.
-And now the poet is in a position to fully appreciate the depth of the art and the poet now saw that the Chinese art was only being criticized on its surface value while the fact was that the Chinese artists were not keen on creating a piece of beauty or gaudiness but in fact they were more interested in creating a timeless piece of art.
+And now the poet is in a position to fully appreciate the depth of the art and the poet now saw that the Chinese art was only being criticized on its surface value while the fact was that the Chinese artists were not keen on creating a piece of beauty or gaudiness but in fact, they were more interested in creating a timeless piece of art.
 The poet further adds with some regret that although her views are no longer influenced yet she hasn’t developed that deeper insight and has failed to appreciate the art in its true perspective.

 Now if we go deeper into the poem, we find that there is an underlying message here and we can see the philosophy of life discussed here.
-We all are born and sent in this world in the same fashion but most of us take life at its face value, lead our lives and die, while there are only few of us who understand the true essence of life and lead their lives accordingly.
+We all are born and sent into this world in the same fashion but most of us take life at its face value, lead our lives and die, while there are only a few of us who understand the true essence of life and lead their lives accordingly.
 These are the people who are successful.
 It may be because these people do such deeds that they are remembered with reverence.